kskgit1/Taro_FTC_Code/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Welcome!

-This module contains all of Team Taro's code for the Robot Controller App
+This module contains all of Team Taro's code for the Robot Controller App.

 ## Creating your own OpModes